j-a-n/lovelace-wallpanel/README.md

 # Credits
 Thanks to Unsplash and to all the photographers for sharing their great photos!
+Many thanks to Openstreetmap for providing the excellent Nominatim search engine!

-Thanks to Jacob Seidelin for exif-js
+Thanks to Jacob Seidelin for exif-js!

 This project is inspired by:
 - https://github.com/tcarlsen/lovelace-screensaver